AdobeDocs/commerce-admin.en/help/b2b/account-company-manage.md

 ### Change company settings

 Update the [Advanced Settings](account-company-create.md#advanced-settings) configuration to apply the same settings to multiple companies selected on the *Companies grid*.

+>[!NOTE]
+>
+>Manage the advanced settings configuration for a company organization with a parent and associated child companies from the [Company Hierarchy view](assign-companies.md#manage-advanced-settings).

 1. From the **[!UICONTROL Actions]** control, select **[!UICONTROL Change company settings]**.